pioneers/runtime/README.md

 ## Authors

-The first version of `c-runtime` was written in the summer of 2020 (when we all had lots of time.... fuck covid) nearly entirely by four people (all class of 2022):
+The first version of `c-runtime` was written in the summer of 2020 (when we all had lots of time.... fuck covid and trump) nearly entirely by four people (all class of 2022):

 * Ben Liao
 * Ashwin Vangipuram